colonelPanic2/sp2023-445/notebooks/luis/README.md

 ![](images/runtimes.png)

-# 2023-04-29 - Microcontroller runtime data, lower bound on state function runtimes
+# 2023-04-29 - Microcontroller runtime data and lower bound on state function runtimes

 The bar plot below shows the average runtime per loop of each state function over 100 samples when the motors are consuming little to no power.
 This gives us the lower bound on the expected runtime per loop for each state, which is about 200ms.
 This gives us an upper bound of 5 FPS on the image processing code.